Modern Monetary Theory (MMT) centers around the notion that the economy in general, and money in particular, should be the creatures of the State.

 But what we should be talking about here is moral principle.
 It’s not a question of whether MMT will work or not work.
 It won’t.
-It will work about as well as the economic policies of Venezuela and Zimbabwe.
-Or Argentina, where I am at the moment.
+It will work about as well as the economic policies of Venezuela and Zimbabwe, or Argentina.

 These schemes have never worked in all of history.
 They result in a vastly lower standard of living, along with social strife.
 MMT is about radically increased government control.
 The argument shouldn’t be over whether MMT will “work” or not.
 The argument should be about whether it’s moral and proper for people in the government – whether elected or appointed – to print money to change the economy into something that suits them better.

 Money represents the hours of your life that you spent earning it.
 That’s the basic principle here.
 It represents concentrated life – all the things you want to have and do for yourself, and provide for others in the future.

 When these people destroy the value of money, they’re destroying part of your life.

 “Inflation” isn’t caused by greedy butchers, bakers, and gasoline makers.
 It’s caused by an excess of purchasing media.
 MMT will give the State total control of its quantity and quality.

 If the government increases the money supply by, say, 10 times, general prices will go up by 10 times.
 The value of your dollar savings will drop 90% – perhaps most Americans won’t care, because they have no savings, just debt.

 In any event, some people will get hold of a lot more of that 10x increase than others.
 And they’ll get hold of it earlier, before prices really take off.

 Look, absolutely every government intrusion into the economy – whether it’s taxes or regulations or inflation – always benefits the people in and around the government.
 And damages society as a whole.